 Why would development for a property entirely within the Aquifer be allowed the same as if it were not?

-A 3rd party review of the hydro geologic study indicates that there is a thin aquifer layer under the site.
+2. A third party review of the hydro geologic study indicates that there is a thin aquifer layer under the site.
 The third party review was conducted by a certified geologist and provides evidence that would support the board’s decision to consider this parcel part of the aquifer protection zone.

 The report did not accurately determine the boundary of the Aquifer as is required